 A trip to the island is incomplete without a visit to one of these crumbling villages to imagine what life was like here before it was all reclaimed by nature.
 Explore hillside Farsa, not far from the capital, Argostoli, but the ghost village that warrants a return visit is Old Valsamata, hidden away in the middle of the island.

 It's a wonderfully atmospheric place whose cobbled streets are overgrown with scrub, and where broken buildings and dry-stone walls peek out through creeping ivy.
 The only structure still standing is the church tower, cracked from top to bottom, while all around are the olive groves that provided the village its wealth.
-It's not particularly easy to find, so we always recommend visiting on a jeep safari with Outdoor Kefalonia.
-This local company offers tours to the ruins and up into Mount Ainos National Park, whose dirt roads, pine forests and wild horses are only accessible by four-wheel drive.
+It's not particularly easy to find, so we always recommend visiting on a jeep safari to the ruins and up into Mount Ainos National Park, whose dirt roads, pine forests and wild horses are only accessible by four-wheel drive.

 The earthquakes were so devastating that they damaged or destroyed all of Kefalonia's villages except one: Fiskardo, near the island's northern tip.
 As a result of almost entirely retaining its pretty Venetian architecture, this seaside settlement is one of the isle's most picture-perfect spots.
-Though it's a long way from the airport, Fiskardo makes a great base for leisurely breaks that are big on beach days and waterfront dining (not to mention the option of day trips by ferry to neighbouring Ithaka).
+Fiskardo is great for leisurely beach days and waterfront dining (not to mention the option of day trips by ferry to neighbouring Ithaka).

-For those staying elsewhere, it's worth renting a car - at least for a day - and taking in Fiskardo on a road trip combining the main east coast highlights.
+It's worth renting a car at least for a day and taking in Fiskardo on a road trip combining the main east coast highlights.
 Chief among these is Myrtos, Kefalonia's most famous beach, but stalactite filled Drogarati Cave (where opera legend Maria Callas once performed on account of its awesome acoustics) and underground Melissani Lake are also worth a visit.
 If possible, time your trip here for the middle of the day when sunlight streams in through the cave's collapsed roof, lending Melissani's waters the most incredible shades of blue.

 Another day trip destination worth factoring in is Argostoli, if only to feast on delicious Greek food.
 The bakeries on the waterfront are brilliant for breakfasts of coffees and pastries: there's no better way to start the day than with fresh-from-the-oven spanakopita (spinach pie).
 At other times, hit the string of tavernas for meals overlooking the harbour.
 As well as typical mezedakia such as stuffed vine leaves and tzatziki, be sure to try Kefalonian meat pie, one of this isle's most famous creations.